 Equitable Bank offers an online portal for accessing your account.
 HomeEquity Bank requires phoning in for account access and changes.

-Equitable Bank reverse mortgages have a pricing advantage regarding interest rates, fees, and penalties in many situations.
+In many situations, Equitable Bank reverse mortgages have a pricing advantage regarding interest rates, fees, and penalties.
+However, there are 3 key areas where HomeEquity Bank may be preferable:

 Lending Territory